 Ask most children what will happen if they break the rules, and you’re likely to get an answer along the lines of, “I’ll get in trouble.”
 But for educators like Pete Mody, the question is, “Will that really help?”

-Mody, who is assistant principal at South Glens Falls High School, is one of many educators throughout the region who has been involved in bringing restorative justice programs to local schools.
+Mody, who is the principal at South Glens Falls High School, is one of many educators throughout the region who has been involved in bringing restorative justice programs to local schools.

 Restorative justice is a process by which participants are asked to consider their actions and take steps to resolve issues.